-With such a wide range of options to explore, Norway can easily keep most travelers occupied for weeks if not months.
-That being said, an epic itinerary can easily be created which much less time.
-We recommend at least five days to really delve into Norway.
-Don't worry if you have less time though.
-Shorter visits are still feasible but should be focused on one or two specific areas.
-If you have more than a week, you can include remote areas like the Lofoten Islands or Svalbard.
+With such a wide range of options to explore, Norway can easily keep most travelers occupied for weeks, if not months.
+That said, an epic itinerary can be covered in less time; at least five days to delve into Norway is recommended.
+Don't worry if you have less time, though.
+Shorter visits are feasible but should focus on one or two specific areas.
+If you have more than a week, you can include remote regions like the Lofoten Islands or Svalbard.

 Make the Most of Your Time in Norway

 Chat with a local specialist who can help organize your trip.

 Norway may have 63,000 miles of coastline and endless countryside to explore, but you don't need to see it all to have an amazing experience.
 Whether your priorities lie in the dramatic southern fjords, coastal islands, cultural cities, or small fishing villages, it's easy to craft a satisfying itinerary that takes less than a week to complete.
 Get inspired by these unique itineraries for your 5-day trip to Norway.

 With six days in a country as vast and varied as Norway, pick one general region and stick to it.
 Summer travelers can choose from a number of active road trips that involve hiking, whitewater rafting, and incredible scenery, while those visiting in winter can stay in an igloo above the Arctic Circle or spot wildlife in the Lofoten Islands.
 And pairing city tours of Oslo and Bergen, with a ride on the famed Flåm Railway in between, is great in any season.